 - 3 green onion, chopped (Include only the green parts for Low FODMAP)

-- 2 cups of grated cheese
+- 2 cups grated cheese (such as cheddar or mozzarella)

 - 6 wraps (if Low FODMAP, we use the rice-based wraps as they fold nicely)